mickfuzz/makecode-platformer-101/mca_core_patterns/onStart.md

 In part two we add the following elements to our platform game.

 * Adding an End Goal that you must touch to win game
-* Make it so you much collect all Food to win the game
 * Creating a larger Game Space by increasing the width of the level
 * Adding Levels to extend our Game Space and increase challenge